ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 **R5.5** A client MUST be able to signal to the server what media type the server should expect for the request content and to use for the response content.

-**R5.6** RPP MUST support the use of server profiles to define required components of the data model and/or mapping definitions.
+**R5.6** RPP MUST support the use of server profiles to define required components of the data model and/or mapping definitions (see: R4.4).

 **R5.7** RPP SHOULD consider mechanisms for supporting data formats outside of core RPP domain.
 Especially formats, which lose their properties if transformed, like Verifiable Credentials for contacts which are digitally signed.